Euro rises on positive data, U.S. says China trade deal still on track

 The wild swings in currencies come as the market is torn between hopes of economic re-opening in many parts of the world and signs coronavirus infections are rising in the United States.

-The offshore Chinese yuan pared much of its earlier losses to trade flat at 7.0559 per dollar in the offshore market CNH=EBS.
+The offshore Chinese yuan pared much of its earlier losses to trade flat at 7.0559 per dollar in the offshore market.

 Elsewhere, Scandinavian currencies rebounded as well, with the Norwegian crown rallying more than 1% against the dollar and by 0.7% versus the euro.